 Expertise and skills are other factors to consider.
 Hard skills that are easily replaced could be the deciding factor in the game.

 Some argue that the market will phase out specialists because their software skills are easily replaced.
 True, when software’s learning curve is getting lower, even beginners can quickly master it.
 Therefore, software skills are not so valuable.
-Thus, middle and senior designers delegate design tasks to their subordinates, it is critical for senior designers to understand the software’s usage and value than to operate it.
+Thus, mid and senior designers delegate design tasks to their subordinates.
+It is critical for senior designers to understand the software’s usage and value rather than to operate it.

 Apart from technical